sakhnik/make-async.nvim/README.md

 # make-async.nvim

 Execute make (or any shell command) without blocking Neovim and output to QuickFix.
-This is especially useful for long-running builds, like with gradle.
+Useful for long-running builds, especially with gradle.
+The QuickFix window will popup automatically.
+The build can be interrupted with the conventional keystroke `CTRL-c`.

 # Installation